Home > Digital technologies > AI and big data > Machine learning, deep learning, AI: what are the differences?

 Other types of learning

-Semi-supervised learning involves learning labels from a partially labeled dataset.
+Semi-supervised learning consists of learning labels from a partially labelled dataset.
 The advantage is that this avoids having to label the entire training dataset.
-This is often the case for processing an image bank.
+This is often the case when processing an image database.

-Reinforcement learning consists of letting the computer learn from its experiences thanks to a reward and penalty system if the action taken was a good or bad choice.
-The goal of the algorithm will then be to define a strategy to maximize its reward.
-The main applications of this type of learning are games (chess, go, etc.) and robotics.
+Reinforcement learning consists of letting the computer learn from its experiences by means of a system of rewards and penalties if the action taken was a good or bad choice.
+The aim of the algorithm will then be to define a strategy that maximises its reward.
+The main applications for this type of learning are games (chess, Go, etc.) and robotics.

 Types of data: structured and unstructured

-Another big difference between machine learning and deep learning: the type of data input to the dataset.
+Another major difference between machine learning and deep learning is the type of data input to the dataset.

-Le deep learning used to process and analyze unstructured data.
+Le deep learning is used to process and analyse unstructured data.

 Deep learning machine learning difference table